Ranked in 1 Practice Areas

 Individual Editorial

-Andrew Schpak is co-managing partner of the firm with an extensive practice in race and religious discrimination lawsuits.
+Andrew Schpak is the managing partner of the firm, offering extensive experience in race and religious discrimination lawsuits.
 He is also engaged by clients for BOLI cases.

 Discover other Lawyers at